Oxalis tuberosa: Edibility

-Oca is cultivated primarily for its edible stem tuber, but the leaves and young shoots can be eaten as a green vegetable also.
+Oca is cultivated primarily for its edible stem tuber, but the leaves and young shoots can also be eaten as a green vegetable.
 Mature stems can be used similarly to rhubarb.
 Andean communities have various methods to process and prepare tubers, and in Mexico oca is eaten raw with salt, lemon, and hot pepper.
-The flavour is often slightly tangy, but there is a considerable degree of difference in flavors between varieties and some are not acidic at all.
+The flavor is often slightly tangy, but there is a considerable degree of flavor difference between varieties, and some are not acidic.
 Texture ranges from crunchy (like a carrot) when raw or undercooked, to starchy or mealy when fully cooked.

 Use categories

 Oca is fairly high in oxalates, concentrated in the skin.
 Significant variation in oxalate concentration exists among varieties, and this variation distinguishes two oca use-categories recognized by Andean farmers.

-One use-category, sour oca, contains cultivars with high levels of oxalic acid.
-Farmers process these tubers to form a usable storage product, called khaya in Quechua.
-To prepare khaya, tubers are first soaked in water for approximately one month.
+One use category, sour oca, contains cultivars with high oxalic acid levels.
+Farmers process these tubers to form a usable storage product called khaya in Quechua.
+Tubers are first soaked in water for approximately one month to prepare khaya.
 Then they are left outside during hot, sunny days and cold, freezing nights until they become completely dehydrated.
 This process is similar to the preparation of chuñu from bitter potatoes.
-Cultivars in this use category are referred to in Quechua as khaya (name of the dried, processed product) or p'usqu (sour/fermented), and in Aymara as luk’i.
+Cultivars in this use category are referred to in Quechua and Aymara as khaya (name of the dried, processed product) or p'usqu (sour/fermented), and in Aymara as luk’i.

-The other use-category, sweet oca, contains cultivars with lower levels of oxalic acid.
-The traditional Andean preparation methods for this use-category are also geared towards reducing the oxalate level of the harvested vegetable, but without dehydration.
-This is done by exposure to sunlight, which decreases the organic acid content and thereby increases the sweet taste of the oca.
+The other use category, sweet oca, contains cultivars with lower oxalic acid levels.
+The traditional Andean preparation methods for this use category are also geared towards reducing the oxalate level of the harvested vegetable, but without dehydration.
+This is done by exposure to sunlight, which decreases the organic acid content and increases the oca's sweet taste.
+The concentration of oxalates is also reduced in the dehydrated product called khaya (similar to chuño).

-Once exposed to sunlight, oca can be boiled, baked or fried.
+Once exposed to sunlight, oca can be boiled, baked, or fried.
 In the Andes it is used in stews and soups, served like potatoes, or can be served as a sweet.
 Cultivars in this category are referred to in Quechua as wayk'u (boiling), misk'i (sweet/delicious) and in Aymara as q'ini.

 Sour oca and sweet oca form distinct genetic clusters based on AFLP data.
 This suggests the possibility of distinct evolutionary histories for each use-category.